awslabs/multi-model-server/docs/management_api.md

 }
 ```

-### Describe modle
+### Describe model

 `GET /models/{model_name}`

-User can use describe model API to get detail runtime status of a model:
+Use the Describe Model API to get detail runtime status of a model:

 ```bash
 curl http://localhost:8081/models/noop